whiteinge/eseth/2010/blogging-with-sphinx.rst

-:Date: 2010-03-17
+:date: 2010-03-17
-:updated: 2011-01-03

-.. _post-blogging-with-sphinx:
+:category: computing, python

 ====================
 Blogging with Sphinx
 ====================

-.. index:: computing, python

-.. |rst| replace:: `reStructuredText`_

-.. contents:: Contents
-    :local:
-    :depth: 2

 Excruciatingly Boring Navel-Gazing
 ==================================

 It’s been a long time since I’ve done anything with this blog.
-It went from being on WordPress to being a static-HTML :command:`wget` dump of a WordPress blog and stayed that way for a couple years.
+It went from being on WordPress to being a static-HTML `wget` dump of a WordPress blog and stayed that way for a couple years.

-Since I don’t take my blog too seriously, and since I’ve already been writing blog posts in |rst| for a few years now (using a WordPress plugin), and since I’ve already been documenting my Python code using the hair-raisingly cool `Sphinx`_ it seemed natural to also want to use Sphinx for my blog; sort of a less special-purpose `Blogofile`_.
+Since I don’t take my blog too seriously, and since I’ve already been writing blog posts in reStructuredText for a few years now (using a WordPress plugin), and since I’ve already been documenting my Python code using the hair-raisingly cool `Sphinx`_ it seemed natural to also want to use Sphinx for my blog; sort of a less special-purpose `Blogofile`_.